marcel-dempers/k8s-azure-hardmode/readme.md

 # K8s Hard Mode on Azure

+This readme lists out steps I followed for creating a practise Kubernetes cluster on Azure compute.

-This readme is based on Kelsey Hightower's "Kubernetes the hard way" It can be found [here]("https://github.com/kelseyhightower/kubernetes-the-hard-way")
+The guide I followed is Kelsey Hightower's "Kubernetes the hard way" It can be found [here]("https://github.com/kelseyhightower/kubernetes-the-hard-way")

 Disclaimers: